phalcon/documentation/docs/installation.md

 ## Requirements

-### PHP 8.0
+### PHP 7.4
-Phalcon v5.5 supports only PHP 8.0 and above.
+Phalcon v5 supports only PHP 7.4 and above.

-Although PHP 8.0 has been released several years ago and its [active support][php-support] as well as security updates have expired, Phalcon still supports it, in order to offer enough time for developers to upgrade their applications.
-We will continue to support PHP 8.0 for v5 for another year.
-Phalcon v6 and later will support PHP 8.1+.
+PHP 7.4 has been released 2 years ago and its [active support][php-support] was until November 2021, while security updates were until November 2022.
+Phalcon follows actively supported PHP versions, therefore support for PHP 7.4 will not be available in future versions.
+We will continue to support PHP 7.4 for v5 for another year, until September 2023.
+Phalcon v6 and later will support PHP 8.+.

 !!! info "NOTE"